Questa funzione ti consente di visualizzare il tuo percorso formativo, se la tua immatricolazione è avvenuta in anni precedenti

 understanding and contrasting the two main inferential paradigms, namely frequentist and Bayesian statistics;

-implementing inference on observed data through both optimization and simulation-based (approximation) techniques such as:
+implementing inference on observed data through both optimization and simulation-based (approximation) techniques such as: Bootstrap, Monte Carlo and Monte Carlo Markov Chain (MCMC)

-understanding comparative merits of alternative strategies
+Understanding comparative merits of alternative strategies

 developing statistical computations within a suitable software environment like R (www.r-project.org), OpenBUGS (http://openbugs.net/w/FrontPage) and STAN (http://mc-stan.org/).